Needle-clawed bushbaby

 Unique to the needle-clawed bushbaby are the keeled nails, featuring prominent central ridges ending in needle-like points, present on all digits except the thumbs, the big toes, and the second foot phalanges which have claws.

 The first specimen of E. elegantulus to arrive in Europe from Africa was brought by Gerald Durrell.
 The uncovering of this bush baby is documented in his 1957 book A Zoo in My Luggage.

+The needle-clawed bushbabies have a diet that consists of insects, fruits and gums.
+Gum tends to be the largest contribute to their diet since 75% of their diet is base around gum.